 I joined Manchester Metropolitan University in September 2015 as a Research Associate in the Policy Evaluation and Research Unit.
 My main strands of work are on extremism/ counter-extremism, and bottom-up social policy, thus continuing previous work in the areas of citizenship, community and third sector policy and extremism.

 As a second strand of work, I've also been researching the reconfigurations of the welfare state across Europe, as part of the Horizon 2020 funded InnoSI project on Innovative Social Investment, and then the role of the education system in the 'integration' of migrant children in the H2020-funded MiCREATE project.

 Recently I've also begun some work on club culture in Stoke.
 This looks at the parallels between Northern Soul and rave, the connections between Stoke and Detroit/ Chicago, and the contribution music makes to social cohesion.

 Between 2004 and 2006 I led one evaluation of a national youth programme - CDF's Neighbourhood Support Fund - and contributed to the evaluation of another - the Home Office's Positive Futures.
 Both programmes aimed to steer young people away from trouble, with the former focusing on those Not in Education, Employment or Training (NEET), and the latter focusing more on drugs.

 I have also been part of teams teaching core and option courses, and have done lectures and seminars for research students and continuing professional development (CPD) programmes.
-My main units have been:
+My main units were: